wgtmac/parquet-site/content/en/docs/Overview/_index.md

 As a repository focused on specification, the parquet-format repository does not contain source code.

-### parquet-mr
+### parquet-java

-The parquet-mr repository is part of the Apache Parquet project and specifically focuses on providing Java tools for handling the Parquet file format within the Hadoop ecosystem.
-The "mr" stands for MapReduce.
+The parquet-java (formerly named 'parquet-mr') repository is part of the Apache Parquet project and specifically focuses on providing Java tools for handling the Parquet file format.
 Essentially, this repository includes all the necessary Java libraries and modules that allow developers to read and write Apache Parquet files.

-The parquet-mr repository contains an implementation of the Apache Parquet format.
+The parquet-java repository contains an implementation of the Apache Parquet format.
 There are a number of other Parquet format implementations, which are listed below.

-Included in parquet-mr:
+Included in parquet-java:
-* Java Implementation: It contains the core Java implementation of the Apache Parquet format, making it possible to use Parquet files in Java applications, particularly those based on Hadoop.
+* Java Implementation: It contains the core Java implementation of the Apache Parquet format, making it possible to use Parquet files in Java applications.

 * Utilities and APIs: It provides various utilities and APIs for working with Apache Parquet files, including tools for data import/export, schema management, and data conversion.